Skip to content

 Experience and technical ability

 We ask about your relevant experience and technical ability to carry out the categories of work or type of service that you wish to provide.
-You will be asked to provide a minimum of three references.
+You may be asked to provide a minimum of two references.
 We will also normally ask further questions tailored to match the needs of the individual contract.
-Your responses and supporting evidence will be used to assess whether you have the required level of skills and abilities to tender in relation to other interested firms.
+Your responses and supporting evidence will be used to assess whether you have the required level of skills and abilities.